Chymyst/chymyst-core/docs/chymyst02.md

     read()
   },
   go { case readResult(x) ⇒
-    continueReader(a, b, x) // Where do `a` and `b` come from???
+    continueReader(a, b, x)
+// Where would `a` and `b` come from???
   }
 )

 ```

 The values of `a` and `b` would need to be passed to the second reaction somehow.
-Since the chemical machine does not support mutable global state, we could try to pass `a` and `b` as additional values along with `read()` and `readResult()`.
+Since the chemical machine does not support mutable global state, we could pass `a` and `b` as additional values along with `read()` and `readResult()`.
 However, this is a cumbersome workaround that mixes unrelated concerns.
 The `read()` and `readResult()` molecules should be concerned only with the correct implementation of the concurrent access to the `readResource()` operation.
 These molecules should not be carrying any additional values that are used by other parts of the program and are completely unrelated to the `readResource()` operation.

-This problem — breaking the code into parts at risk of losing access to local variables — is sometimes called ["stack ripping"](https://www.microsoft.com/en-us/research/publication/cooperative-task-management-without-manual-stack-management/).
+This problem — breaking the scope into parts at risk of losing access to local variables — is sometimes called [“stack ripping”](https://www.microsoft.com/en-us/research/publication/cooperative-task-management-without-manual-stack-management/).

 Similarly, the code for a Writer client must implement two reactions such as